kisom/kyleisom.net-archive/body.md

 </div>

-I am a software engineer in the United States, and I deal mostly with ocean-faring snakes (C and python).
-This is a quick tour of my computer interests and GitHub repositories.
+I am a software engineer in the United States, and I deal mostly with C and python.
+This is a quick tour of my GitHub repositories.
 I am very interested in information security, data mining, and natural language processing (although just getting started with the latter two).
 Unless explicitly stated otherwise, all of my code is released under a dual ISC / public domain license, and it's up to the user which to follow.

 Some of the projects that I have actually finished are:
 -------------------------------------------------------